Home

 The non-core vaccines include:

-The AAFP recommends that all kittens should receive FeLV vaccinations, but it's not recommended for adult cats who are not at risk (e.g, if your cat is 100 percent indoor and will not be introduced to strange cats, it's unlikely that she'll contract FeLV).
+The AAFP recommends that all kittens should receive FeLV vaccinations, but it's not recommended by all vets for adult cats who are not at risk (e.g, if your cat is 100 percent indoor and will not be introduced to strange cats, it's unlikely that she'll contract FeLV).

-FIV vaccine should only be given to cats at high risk.
+FIV vaccine is often only given to cats at high risk.
 Bordatella is for high risk kitties as well.
 The decision on Chlamydia vaccination is based upon the prevalence of the disease and whether or not the cat will be used for breeding.
-Ringworm, FIP, and Giardia vaccines are generally not recommended.
+In my experience, ringworm, FIP, and Giardia vaccines are generally not recommended by vets.

 Other factors as to whether or not to give non-core cat vaccinations include whether or not the cat resides with other cats who are infected with (or are carriers of) a disease, and boarding considerations (proof of vaccination may be required).